ramera03/Youtube-Social-Attitudes/README.md

 Survey data from parent and child questionnaires, largely Likert scale and multiple choice numerical and categorical data.

 ## File Tree (hypothetical)
-Files will be labeled with thesis_analysis_[descriptor], where each label will describe the step in question.
+Files will be labeled with thesis_analysis_[descriptor], where each label will describe the step in question (e.g. thesis_analysis_cleaning).
 Data files will be labeled either parent_survey or child_survey.